 3. Try someone else’s bat

-A great way of trying out different rubbers is to have a practice with someone else’s bat.
+A great way of trying out different rubbers is to practice with someone else’s bat.
 Try out different strokes – topspins, pushes, blocks, smashes, flicks, serves.
 You should quickly discover if you like the feel of the rubbers / blade or if it’s not the right thing for you.

 4. Contact a table tennis shop